 The New Hampshire Superior Court seeks to fill law clerk positions which commence each year beginning in August.
 Superior Court law clerks are required to commit to a two-year clerkship.
-Law clerks are selected from applicants who are either law school graduates or 3rd year law students who expect to graduate prior to commencement of employment in August of the following year.
+Law clerks are selected from applicants who are either law school graduates or rising 3rd year law students who expect to graduate prior to commencement of employment in August of the following year.

 The Superior Court is a court of general jurisdiction and is the highest level trial court in New Hampshire.
 The court currently has 15 law clerks, approximately half of whom are hired each year providing a substantial overlap of experience for incoming law clerks.

 Law clerks are assigned to one of EIGHT court locations for a period of one year.
 Law clerks may request to remain in that location for their second year or relocate to a different court.
 In addition, law clerks may, on occasion, be required to travel to other court locations where a law clerk is not permanently assigned.